LIFE STORY

 7. Okinawa

-Ultimately the Japan-China and other territorial disputes in the China seas and elsewhere spring from a large and perhaps unrealised cultural difference.
+Ultimately the Japan-China and other territorial disputes in the South China Sea and elsewhere spring from a large and perhaps unrealised cultural difference.

 You do not have to place signs and markers or publish maps declaring ownership.
 If the lands are inhabited China prefers if and when (as in Vietnam) the natives accept your culture and control.